puppup420247-org/EdgeEnterprise/edgeenterprise/configure-microsoft-edge.md

 To get started, download and install the Microsoft Edge administrative template.

 ### 1. Download and install the Microsoft Edge administrative template

+If you want to configure Microsoft Edge policy settings in Active Directory, download the files to a network location you can access from a domain controller or a workstation with the Windows Server Administrative Tools installed.

 Go to the [Microsoft Edge Enterprise landing page](https://aka.ms/EdgeEnterprise) to download the Microsoft Edge policy templates file (*MicrosoftEdgePolicyTemplates.zip*).